A HEALTHY HERD = A HAPPY HERD!

 The Musk Ox Farm has added COVID-19 safety protocols to our biosecurity and herd health plan:

-• Face masks are required for all visitors over the age of 2 inside our buildings, and outside during the tour.
-Wearing masks outdoors is for the safety of our herd.
-We are following the recommendation of the Alaska State Vet on this decision.
-There is an inherent risk that musk oxen are susceptible to COVID-19.
+• Face masks are requested for all visitors over the age of 2 inside our buildings, and outside during the tour.

-• All visitors are required to sanitize their hands prior to heading out on their tour and walk through the Trifectant foot bath.
+• All visitors are asked to sanitize their hands prior to heading out on their tour and walk through the disinfectant foot bath.
 Hand sanitizer will be provided by the farm.

 • Staff will be required to wear face masks and to wash/sanitize hands frequently.

-• Surfaces will be cleaned by staff between each tour.
+• Surfaces will be cleaned throughout the day by staff.

 OUR HERD IS UNIQUE.